 A rapid plasma reagin (RPR) test is a blood test used to screen you for syphilis.
-It works by detecting the antibodies that your body produces to fight the infection.
+It works by detecting the nonspecific antibodies that your body produces to fight the infection.

 Your doctor may order an RPR test for several reasons.
 It’s a quick way to screen those at high risk for syphilis.
 Your doctor may also order this test if you have syphilis-like sores or a rash.
 Doctors also routinely screen pregnant women for syphilis using an RPR test.

 A few states still require that people who are applying for a marriage certificate get a screening test for syphilis.
 These states include Mississippi, Montana, and the District of Columbia.

 The RPR test measures antibodies that are not specific only to syphilis, rather than the bacterium that causes disease itself.
 It can also be used to check the progress of treatment for active syphilis.
 After a course of effective antibiotic therapy, your doctor would expect to see the number of antibodies drop, and an RPR test could confirm this.

 Doctors obtain blood for the RPR test with a simple blood test called a venipuncture.
 This can be done in your doctor’s office or a lab.
 You don’t need to fast or take any other special measures before this test.
 The test involves the following steps:

 - A healthcare provider will ask you to sit in a comfortable chair or lie down on a cot or a gurney.

 - They then tie rubber tubing around your upper arm to help make your veins stand out.
 When they find your vein, they will swab the spot with rubbing alcohol to cleanse it and insert a needle into the vein.
 The needle may produce a sudden, sharp pain, but it typically doesn’t last long.

 - Once they have the blood sample, they’ll remove the needle from your vein, hold pressure on the puncture site for a few seconds, and offer you a bandage.